Northern Ireland Civil Service: Composition

 As of June 2011, the Northern Ireland Civil Service employed 25,847 staff (out of a total public sector employment of 218,577).
 The breakdown by department was as follows:

 Other major public sector employers included National Health Service trusts (68,263), schools, colleges and education and library boards (65,514), local government (12,134) and the Police Service of Northern Ireland (10,542).
 The public sector constituted 31.3% of the region's workforce.

+In July 2024, the Northern Ireland Civil Service employed 24,106 staff with the breakdown by department was as follows:

 Ethics and accountability

 The Civil Service Commissioners for Northern Ireland are not civil servants and are independent of the Executive.
 The Commissioners are responsible for ensuring that appointments to the Northern Ireland Civil Service are made on merit on the basis of fair and open competition; they also have a role in hearing appeals made by existing civil servants under the Northern Ireland Civil Service's Code of Ethics.

 Under the Code of Ethics, each civil servant is expected to carry out his or her role with dedication and a commitment to the Civil Service and its core values: integrity, honesty, objectivity and impartiality, defined as follows.